PRX/annual-report-2025/collections/_content/donor-list.md

 menu-group: "2"
 donor-list: true
 ---
-PRX gratefully acknowledges the many individuals, institutions, and foundations that have generously supported our programs and initiatives over the past year.
+<p class="text-center">PRX gratefully acknowledges the many individuals, institutions, and foundations that have generously supported our programs and initiatives over the past year.</p>